khalidabuhakmeh/happy-docs-sample/docs/index.md

 ### Minus

-We can add two `minus` parameters together.
+We can subtract an `int` parameter from another.

 <!-- snippet: minus-example -->
 <a id='9671badb'></a>